STC-STEM/hkcert23ctf-writeups/wang123/README.md

 we solved it by moving tiles manually 🥲🥲🥲

-checkout https://github.com/STC-STEM/hkcert23ctf-writeups/tree/main/wang123/wang123.pdf for more information
+download the writeup pdf from https://github.com/STC-STEM/hkcert23ctf-writeups/raw/main/wang123/wang123.pdf for more information

 the images seem blurred, maybe we will replace them with clearer one later